Esther Chilton

 Read more →

-• It’s five-word challenge time again!
-For this week’s challenge, can you tell a story in five words, using the word Clock in it somewhere?
-Last week, your story needed to contain the word Switch.
-You sent in some interesting and entertaining stories.
-Here they are: Sanandi-jacq: Switch off politics.
-Peace returns.
-Emergency!
-Find power switch.…
+It’s Thursday and time for a new five-word challenge.
+For this week’s challenge, can you tell a story in five words, using the word Milk in it somewhere?
+Last week, your story needed to contain the word Lost.
+You sent in some brilliant stories.
+Here they are: Kim Smyth: I’m lost in a yarn.
+Been…

 Read more →